domschrei/theremin/README.md

 Out of fun and interest, I built a [Theremin](https://en.wikipedia.org/wiki/Theremin)-like instrument, being played entirely touchless with both hands.
 The idea was to use simple distance sensors with a digital output to do the audio synthesis on a computer.
 This allows for interesting and fun ways to tinker with the instrument, such as "auto-tune", different audio waveforms or multiple tones at the same time.

 On this page, I am going to explain the instrument and the framework: how to build, how to install and how to use it.
 If you are interested in the process of creating the whole thing, visit my [project blog](https://github.com/domschrei/theremin/wiki/Digital-%22theremin%22:-Project-blog) where I explain it in detail.
+You can watch and listen to a little demo [here](http://dominikschreiber.de/vid/theremin-demo.webm) (.webm video), although I'm not playing very well yet.

 ![My Theremin-like instrument](img/theremin.jpg)